The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 At low- and intermediate-\pT, the \pT-differential yields and azimuthal distributions of hadrons carrying heavy quarks are expected to be governed by collisional interactions within the quark--gluon plasma.
 In order to test this expectation the measurements are compared in Fig.~\ref{Fig:HFTransport} with various model calculations based on charm-quark transport in a hydrodynamically expanding QGP (TAMU~\cite{He:2019vgs}, LIDO~\cite{Ke:2018jem}, POWLANG~\cite{Beraudo:2014boa,Beraudo:2018tpr,Beraudo:2021ont}, PHSD~\cite{Song:2015sfa}, MC@sHQ~\cite{Nahrgang:2013xaa}, Catania~\cite{Scardina:2017ipo,Plumari:2019hzp}, LBT~\cite{Cao:2016gvr,Cao:2017hhk}, LGR~\cite{Li:2019lex}, and DAB-MOD~\cite{Katz:2019fkc}).
 All models are qualitatively in agreement with the data, although tension is observed in particular at low-\pT.

 The models differ in their implementation of the interaction between charm quarks with the medium (Boltzmann vs. Langevin transport, inclusion of collisional and/or radiative interactions), nuclear PDFs and shadowing, bulk evolution of the medium (ideal or viscous hydrodynamics, Boltzmann quasiparticles or parton transport, off-shell parton transport), charm hadronisation (fragmentation and/or recombination or in-medium string formation), and hadronic scattering.
+In particular, in the TAMU, POWLANG, PHSD, and Catania calculations the interactions between the charm quarks and the medium constituents are modelled with collisional processes only, while the MC@sHQ, LBT, LIDO, DAB-MOD, and LGR models consider radiative processes as well.
+All the models include the hadronisation of the charm quark via coalescence, in addition to the fragmentation mechanism.
+With the exception of DAB-MOD, all the models employ nuclear PDFs in the calculation of the initial $p_{\rm T}$ distributions of charm quarks in order to include initial-state effects.
+Initial-state event-by-event fluctuations are included in the POWLANG, LIDO, PHSD, MC@sHQ, LBT, and DAB-MOD models.
 In order to disentangle the effects of elastic and radiative interactions of the heavy quarks and of hadronisation, calculations of the LIDO and LGR models are compared for configurations including all physics processes with those excluding radiative processes or hadronisation via coalescence.
 Figure~\ref{Fig:HFModelIngredients} shows the comparison of these model variants with the data from Fig.~\ref{Fig:HFTransport}.

 The predictions for prompt D-meson \RAA\ and $v_2$ in the range $\pT < 4$--$5~\gev$ are similar for LGR and LIDO, with and without radiative processes.
 They describe reasonably well the \RAA\ and slightly underestimate the $v_2$.
 This indicates that elastic collisions are the predominant interaction process in that \pT{} range.
 Similar conclusions are drawn from models that only contain collisional processes (TAMU, PHSD, Catania, POWLANG).